TalayRuk/myCodeSnippets/resources.md

 ## User Libraries
 Git | Description | Link
 :---:|---|---:
-Codpene |Show off your latest creation and get feedback.
+Codpen |Show off your latest creation and get feedback.
 Build a test case for that pesky bug.
 Find example design patterns and inspiration for your projects.| [codepen.io](https://codepen.io/)
 JSfiddle | Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor. | [jsfiddle.net](https://jsfiddle.net/) pcpartpicker|  **Hardware**: Explorebuild guides, which cover systems for all use-cases and budgets, or create your own and share it with our community.|[pcpartpicker.com](https://pcpartpicker.com/)